LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation is already difficult (due to strong spectral degradation) and stream interruptions are long.
-If that is true, then (paradoxically) listeners could better “maintain” attention to a consistent source by actively disengaging and re-engaging from that source at the edges of temporally predictable caesuras.
-Further study of the temporal dynamics of auditory attention switching is needed to clarify how listeners’ intended behavior affects stream stability across temporal gaps.
+accurate* post-gap stream selection, whereas the putatively less effortful task of maintaining attention to a consistent source could lead to *less accurate* post-gap stream selection when stream formation is already difficult (due to strong spectral degradation) and stream interruptions are long.  <!-- If that is true, then (paradoxically) listeners could better “maintain” attention to a consistent source by actively disengaging and re-engaging from that source at the edges of temporally predictable caesuras. --> Further study of the temporal dynamics of auditory attention switching is needed to clarify how listeners’ intended behavior affects stream stability across temporal caesuras.

-# Post-hoc analyses?
-TODO: exp 2 foil responses by timing slot?

 # General discussion
 **TODO: notes on what Dan wants to say**